 so you can't buy golden boy peanuts

 The Golden Boy peanut becomes the main attraction on the flashy streets of heaven.
 It is the reason for life—that elusive thing everyone searches for and few find.
 Don’t squeeze life for meaning anymore.
-Take a jaunt to your local pan-Asian supermarket and it can be yours for a low, low price.
+Take a jaunt to your local pan-Asian supermarket and it can be yours for a low, low price."There are no pan-Asian supermarkets down in hell."

 The peanut seems like a good choice for ultimate meaning.
 Unassuming, nutritive, delicious.
 Why not?
 I’m not sure that life is best captured by the moments of high drama and intrigue.
 A huge percentage of it is occupied by thinking about food, staring at walls, and laughing senselessly.
 Why not valorize these small experiences over the scarce moments of capital-letter life (Bravery, Courage, Love, and the like)?
 Maybe we wouldn’t be in such a stressful hurry to do something Meaningful if we valued peanuts (literally and metaphorically).